-First, while many of the criticisms of this practice apply across the board-for example, the weight and meaning given to criminal convictions, and the way in which this practice contributes to the vast array of lasting reminders of criminal convictions-many carry most weight as regards the impeachment of criminal defendants.
-For example, deterrence of the testimony of criminal defendants appears more likely than that of other witnesses-and is more problematic.
+First, while many of the criticisms of this practice apply across the board-for example, the weight and meaning given to criminal convictions, and the way in which this practice contributes to the vast array of lasting reminders of criminal convictions115-many carry most weight as regards the impeachment of criminal defendants.
+For example, deterrence of the testimony of criminal defendants appears more likely than that of other witnesses116-and is more problematic.
 So, too, the risk of propensity reasoning, and/or activation of feelings of contempt toward the witness, is most troubling in the case of someone facing criminal charges.
-The risk that the evidence will be taken as substantive evidence of guilt and thus propel a guilty verdict and its consequences is unique to defendant-witnesses.
-The
+The risk that the evidence will be taken as substantive evidence of guilt and thus propel a guilty verdict and its consequences is unique to defendant-witnesses.117 The experimental evidence suggesting improper uses by jurors of this kind of

-&lt;sup>114 See Anna Roberts, Reclaiming the Importance of the Defendant's Testimony: Prior Conviction Impeachment and the Fight Against Implicit Stereotyping, 83 U. CHI.
-L. REV. 835, 864 (2016).
+113 See Anna Roberts, Reclaiming the Importance of the Defendant's Testimony: Prior Conviction Impeachment and the Fight Against Implicit Stereotyping, 83 U. Chi.
+L. Rev. 835, 864 (2016).

-&lt;sup>115 R v.
+114 R v.
 Campbell [2007] EWCA (Crim) 1472 [30].

-&lt;sup>116 See Roberts, Defense Counsel's Cross Purposes, supra note 95, at 1230-31, 1235 (2022).
-Other witnesses can potentially be compelled to testify, for example.
+115 See Roberts, Defense Counsel's Cross Purposes, supra note 94, at 1230-31, 1235 (2022).

+116 Other witnesses can potentially be compelled to testify, for example.

-&lt;sup>118 This risk was part of what motivated the Hawai'i Supreme Court.
+117 This risk was part of what motivated the Hawai'i Supreme Court.
 Santiago, 492 P.2d at 659.

-experimental evidence suggesting improper uses by jurors of this kind of evidence has been focused on the context of jury assessments of those facing criminal charges.
+evidence has been focused on the context of jury assessments of those facing criminal charges.

 Second, those facing criminal charges are endowed with a set of constitutional protections to which other witnesses are not entitled.
 They have the right to a fair trial, to due process, to put on a defense, to testify, to an impartial jury, and to equal protection; state constitutions may mirror or go above the federal threshold in their protections.
-This helps remind us that even though the allure of "symmetrical" arrangements may be strong, the criminal system is fundamentally asymmetrical, in its protections as in the stakes involved.
-The federal regime acknowledges the importance of asymmetry, with a more protective balancing test when it is the impeachment of criminal defendants being contemplated.
+This helps remind us that even though the allure of "symmetrical" arrangements may be strong, the criminal system is fundamentally asymmetrical, in its protections as in the stakes involved.118 The federal regime acknowledges the importance of asymmetry, with a more protective balancing test when it is the impeachment of criminal defendants being contemplated.

-Three states have (with some caveats) prohibited the impeachment of criminal defendants with their convictions: Kansas and Hawai'i, which permit some impeachment of other witnesses with their convictions, and Montana, which has prohibited this for all witnesses.
-The Hawai'i Supreme Court precipitated that state's change with a finding of a state and federal constitutional violation.
-It may be that analogous federal constitutional arguments are stronger now than then, since the Supreme Court
+Three states have (with some caveats) prohibited the impeachment of criminal defendants with their convictions: Kansas and Hawai'i, which permit some impeachment of other witnesses with their convictions, 119 and Montana, which has prohibited this for all witnesses.
+120 The Hawai'i Supreme Court precipitated that state's change with a finding of a state and federal constitutional violation.
+121 It may be that analogous federal constitutional arguments are stronger now than then, since the Supreme Court has now articulated more squarely a constitutional right to testify in one's

-&lt;sup>119 As Professor Roberts has said, "the criminal justice system is filled with asymmetries that correspond to the vast difference in situation between the defense and the prosecution."
+118 As Professor Roberts has said, "the criminal justice system is filled with asymmetries that correspond to the vast difference in situation between the defense and the prosecution."
 Roberts, Conviction by Prior Impeachment, supra note 53, at 2034-35.